-To me, proper prototyping means isolating a variable within your concept that you want to test, and creating something that brings that variable to life.
+To me, proper prototyping means isolating a variable in your concept that you want to test, and creating something to bring that variable to life.
 And testing means letting people experience the thing you’ve made, by using it or going through it, while you observe and then ask them about their experience.

 It doesn’t mean making a scale model of a scene or product and explaining it to people before asking their opinion.
 Who can really experience something by walking their fingers through it like Barbie legs?
 And it doesn’t mean piloting a finished idea.

 Good prototyping takes a bit of lateral thinking, some knowledge of running scientific experiments, and the child-like ability to quickly build something out of cheap stuff and let your imagination fill in the gaps.
 For me, it also takes practice.
 Imagination isn’t my strong suit.

 Stanford’s d.school provides a good prototyping tip-sheet.
 And a couple of simple rules help me along:

 - No scale models, it has to be life-sized